seurat-atreides/RICOH_SP-204_Toner-Chip-Reset/README.md

 * http://www.mikrocontroller.net/topic/369267
 * https://esdblog.org/ricoh-sp-c250dn-laser-printer-toner-hack/

-I still could not find the exact EERPOM model, but it is of the 24xxx family.
+Looking at the chip with a magnifying glass and slanted lighting I could read a partialy erased designation text "L02W".
+This chip turns out to be a BR24L02W EEPROM, the equivalent of the 24C02 EEPROM.

 ![Front chip](images/front_circuit.png)
 ![Front chip](images/back_circuit.png)

-Your particular circuit will be different from this one.

 If you have absolutly no idea, jump to the section: "Bonus 1: snif the I2C commands" at the end of this page.